Shoulder Labrum Tear

 - A physical therapy prescription

 Physical therapy is an important part of treatment.
-During one-on-one sessions with an OIOCJ approved physical therapist, patients strengthen the shoulder muscles, ligaments, and tendons.
+During one-on-one sessions with an OICJ approved physical therapist, patients strengthen the shoulder muscles, ligaments, and tendons.
 Symptoms decrease and future injuries are prevented.